nonplayer/hammercrawl/hc_core_player_3_rules.md

 On your turn, you can Move and then Act, or instead Act and then Move.
 You cannot split that up unless rules specifically tell you otherwise.

-#### Moving
+### Moving

 Your movement options are as follows:

 * **Stay Put:** By standing your ground and not moving, you still get to act afterward in the proper order this round.
 You additionally enjoy a +1 readiness bonus to any one rolled die (of any size) during that action.
 * **Move Near:** You can choose to move no further than your Speed, and still take an action this round.
-* **Move Far:** You can choose to rush, moving up to double your Speed.
+* **Move Far (aka "Double Move"):** You can choose to rush, moving up to double your Speed.
 You can not both Move Far and Take an Action in the same round.

-#### Taking Actions
+### Taking Actions

 TBD

-##### Basic Attack Action
+#### Basic Attack Action

 TBD

+Roll d20 and add your relevant attack modifiers.

+##### Attack Dice Explained

+##### Applying Damage

+In most cases (and yes there are exceptions) a successful attack causes damage against your enemy.
+Most damage applied in combat will generally come from three main sources: melee attacks, missile attacks, and spell attacks.
+With Melee and Missile attacks, the damage applied is based on whether your attack was true, glancing, or a miss. **On a true hit** the damage is as follows:

+* **Melee Attacks:** Your max Hit Die, plus your STR mod, plus any applicable specific mods
+* **Missile Attacks:** Your max Hit Die, plus your weapon's Awesome mod (if any), plus any applicable specific mods

+**On a glancing hit** the damage is one-half (rounded down) the damage that would have been dealt on a true hit.

+**Spell Attacks** are special cases, with each spell's damage depending on the nature of the spell; some do melee or ranged damage as described above, others apply their own specific effects.
+See spell descriptions for more information.

+For rules on what happens when you get hurt and/or die, see the "Hit Points and Death" section of this chapter.

-##### Cast Spell Action
+#### Cast Spell Action

 TBD

-##### Defensive Action
+#### Defensive Action

 You can choose to dedicate your turn's action to avoiding damage entirely by using a Defensive Action - sometimes called "taking a defensive position."

-To do so, you must first wait until the "Misc" phase of your side's combat round, and then declare you are executing a Defensive Action.
+To do so, on your turn you must not take any other actions (although you can move normally), and declare you are executing a Defensive Action.
 Then you must describe how your character is specifically focusing on defense in the current moment.

-When done, you are in a Defensive state, and all attacks taken against you *that you can see coming* suffer a Disadvantage die until your next combat turn.
+When done, you are in a Defensive state until the beginning of your next turn, and all attacks taken against you *that you can see coming* suffer a a number of disadvantages equivalent to the same as would match your Hit Die in the basic dice step.
+For example, if your Hit Die is a d4 then that's a single disadd, while HD of d6 applies two, d8 applies three, and d10 applies four.
 Attacks that come from unawares do not suffer this penalty.

-This of course consumes your action for the round.

-##### Shield Bash Action
+#### Shield Bash Action

 The **shield bash** is a special melee attack available to Dwarves and Fighters using any non-tower shield. *After* rolling all of their attack dice during a melee action, the shield-bearer can choose to declare one of their successful hits as a Shield Bash.
 The attack does half the rolled damage (round down), and the target must then make a Body Save vs the shield-bearer's attack roll.
 If failed, the shield-bearer additionally gets a choice of one of the following: